nanythemummy/3dViewer/README.md

 There are also a set of static "assets" inside this repo that are specifically for use by this website – CSS, web fonts, and Javascript.
-When you build the project, they will be installed along with any needed assets from the `assets` repo.
+When you build the project, they will be installed along with any needed assets from the `assets` directory.
+When you edit CSS or add other static assets, you should save the files in the "static" directory.

 When you're ready to build, your setup should look something like this: